AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 I also added Log Analytics so that the server metrics will be captured and placed in Azure Monitor.

 ## Using a JAR file instead of this Notebook sample
-This project as been extended as a JAR file by Jeremy Peach: https://github.com/AnalyticJeremy/Azure-Databricks-Monitoring
+This project as been extended as a JAR file by Jeremy Peach: https://github.com/AnalyticJeremy/Azure-Databricks-Monitoring.
+The JAR file will install configure this Spark listener upon the cluster creation.

 ## Configuration Steps: Application Insights
 1. Create Application Insights in Azure